 Jennifer Barrett joined the staff of 88.5 WFDD in the summer of 2016.
 She hails from the Boston area, where she worked as a technical writer, search marketing associate, and, most recently, a teacher of English Language Learners.
-She received her B.A. in English from Mount Ida College, and is currently completing her M.A. in English at Wake Forest University.
+She received her B.A. in English from Mount Ida College and her M.A. in English from Wake Forest University.
 Her M.A. thesis explored perceptions of female voices on public radio.